Innoptech/Packio/README.md

 serialize(Foo1{}, std::cout); // Could be any ostream

 // Deserialize
-using FooVariant = std::variant<Foo1, Foo2>; // Define a convertible
 auto result = Deserializer<FooVariant>::deserialize<Foo1, Foo2>(std::cin); // Could be any istream
 ```
 # Integrate to your codebase